Rosuav/StilleBot/commands/addcmd.md

-{tickets_bought} | Number of tickets just bought {tickets_total} | Total number of tickets bought {entries_total} | Total number of unique people who entered
+{tickets_bought} | Number of tickets just bought {tickets_total} | Total number of tickets bought {entries_total} | Total number of unique people who entered {winner_name} | Name of the person who won - blank if no tickets purchased {winner_tickets} | Number of tickets the winner had purchased

 Editing these special commands can also be done via the bot's web browser